 Uber: We used Uber several times while in Berlin, but never to get here.
 This may be a good option if you do not have a car or are not up for a long walk in the woods to get here.

 Entry Fee and Hours

-€8 to enter Teufelsberg, €15 to take photos
+€8 to enter Teufelsberg, €15 for entry and unlimited photos